SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

   executor.
 V1 instead lets the processor prepare and consume its chosen input channel.
 This keeps transport-specific business integration out of the executor, but requires processors to implement the preparation contract.
 * The ADR describes a plain input-path handshake.
-V1 returns JSON containing `input_FIFO` and `result_FIFO`, allowing the launcher to deliver the complete per-request channel description.
+V1 returns an extensible JSON object with required `input`, `input_type`, `result`, and `result_type` fields, allowing the launcher to deliver the complete per-request channel description while accepting additional metadata.
 * The ADR launches the processor after the executor has committed all input.
 V1 starts the processor to consume its own channel directly, avoiding a second complete upload copy.